Hanabi-TheFox/Image-Inpainting-with-Basic-Convolutional-Networks/README.md

 # Image-Inpainting-with-Basic-Convolutional-Networks
 Objective : Fill in missing regions in an image by generating plausible and coherent content with the rest of the image.
+This is an implementation of the paper: Pathak, D., Krahenbuhl, P., Donahue, J., Darrell, T., & Efros, A. A. (2016).
+Context Encoders: Feature Learning by Inpainting. https://arxiv.org/abs/1604.07379

 # Install